-- 103. In the case of searches undertaken by police officers the record of the search should be made, copied or referred to in the search register.
-In the case of searches undertaken by other appropriate officers the record of the search should be maintained in a suitable form. - 104.
-In order to promote public confidence in the use of the powers, bodies using these powers should make the records available to be scrutinised by representatives of the community, and to explain the use of the powers at a local level in response to a reasonable request.
+103. A record of the search should be maintained in a suitable form.

+104. In order to promote public confidence in the use of the powers, bodies using these powers should make the records available to be scrutinised by representatives of the community, and to explain the use of the powers at a local level in response to a reasonable request.